Melksham Without Parish Council

 How its paid for

 The Council is financed from a parish rate which is set annually by councillors and collected by Wiltshire Council on behalf of the Parish Council, along with other rates.
 This is known as the Parish Precept.
-The Parish Precept for Melksham Without for 2015/16 was £167,521.20 this includes a top up grant of £1,097.61 from Wiltshire Council).
+The Parish Precept for Melksham Without for 2017/18 IS £178,000.
+The Budget for 2017/18 was reviewed in January 2018 and updated to reflect the figures anticipated to year end (31st March 2018), you can see these figures as part of the Budget papers for 2018/19 below.
+For a copy of the original Budget for 2017/18 click here.

-Melksham Without Parish Council set its Precept at its Full Council meeting held on Monday 23rd January 2017.
-The Council agreed to set its Precept – the proportion of Council Tax paid to the Parish Council – at £178,000 for the 2017/18 financial year, which is £43,000.27 less than in 2016/17, a decrease of 19.5%.
-This means that the average Band D household will contribute £70.19, a rise of £1.25 (10p per month) an increase of 1.81% on last year.
+Melksham Without Parish Council set its Precept at its Full Council meeting held on Monday 22nd January.
+The Council agreed to set its Precept – the proportion of Council Tax paid to the Parish Council – at £190,091.74 for the 2018/19 financial year, which is a rise of £12,091.74 (6.81%) on last year’s Precept.
+This means that the average Band D household will contribute £74.97 to Melksham Without Parish Council, a rise of £4.78 (40p per month) on last year.
 Band D properties are used as a measure of the national average, and some households will see a smaller or bigger increase, based on their Band rating for Council Tax.